zjy-2020/PlanTalk/README.md

 # 🔍 Plan Representation Analysis

-Beyond generation metrics, IntentTalk analyzes what information is encoded in the learned motion-plan representation.
+Beyond generation metrics, PlanTalk analyzes what information is encoded in the learned motion-plan representation.

 The released analysis code will include: